 Permission of Instructor Course Selection

 Permission of the Instructor Course Selections should be done online during the same period prior to the start of each term.
-Although these bids are not ranked, you may indicate your relative interest by listing these courses in your order of preference.
+You may indicate your relative interest by listing these courses in your order of preference.
+Your course selections will be provided to the professor, and the instructor will select students to be admitted and place others on a waiting list if appropriate.

 If a course requires additional submitted materials, please make sure they are uploaded on time to YLS:Courses.
 It is your responsibility to know which courses have special application requirements; this information is posted on YLS:Courses with the course description information.